Blood in your stool: It’s not always hemorrhoids

 A gene is a segment of DNA that contains instructions for cells to make proteins, which have varying jobs within a cell.
 Many of these proteins are involved in the response to — and repair of — DNA damage.
 Others help control how a cell grows and divides.

-A gene mutation changes these instructions, affecting the cell’s ability to make proteins.
-Without these proteins, it becomes more difficult for a cell to correct DNA damage or control how the cell grows — increasing the likelihood that cancer will occur.
+A gene mutation changes these instructions, affecting a cell’s ability to make proteins.
+Without these proteins, it becomes more difficult for a cell to correct DNA damage or control how the cell grows, increasing the likelihood that cancer will occur.
 Because people get half of their genes from their mother and half from their father, a parent who carries a mutation can pass it to their child.

 Several gene mutations related to colorectal cancer have been identified.
-Lynch syndrome is the most common of these, accounting for 3 percent of all colon cancers.
-People with this condition face a very high risk of developing colorectal cancer — up to 82 percent.
-It is also associated with other cancers, including endometrial, ovarian, stomach, kidney, pancreatic, brain or skin cancers.
+Lynch syndrome is the most common of these, accounting for 3%of all colon cancers.
+People with this condition face a very high risk of developing colorectal cancer — up to 61%.
+It can also be associated with an increased lifetime risk of developing other cancers, including endometrial, ovarian, stomach, kidney, pancreatic, brain or skin cancers.
+The good news is that there are proactive steps that people with Lynch Syndrome can take to reduce their risk, such as undergoing regular colonoscopies.

 Other inherited conditions — including familial adenomatous polyposis (FAP) and MYH-associated polyposis (MAP) — can cause numerous polyps (benign growths) to develop in a person’s colon, usually starting at a young age.
 If untreated, these conditions usually lead to colorectal cancer, typically before age 40.